uol-feps-soc-comp3931-project-2425/individual-project-Yik-Hei-Kwok/README.md

 ## How To Run the Program
-The application is only available for Windows
+The application is only available for Windows.

 Within this repositry, there contains a folder named "Final_Build".
 Run the executive file in that folder to run the application

 ## Controls